by-r/by-r/README.md

 Passionate Software developer based in Malaysia, love messing with tech and learning about how software works.

-- Check out my (old) [website](https://react-portfolio-rrzq.vercel.app/) to learn a bit more about me.
-(Currently a bit outdated)
+- Check out my [Website](https://by-r.github.io/) to learn a bit more about me.
-- New [Website](https://by-r.github.io/) - Currently Updating - Updated Info as of 9/2/24
 - Currently building projects with `Django`
 - Wanting to Experiment `Rust` `PHP` `HTMX` `Docker`